Malawi: First polio outbreak since Africa declared polio-free | DW | 18.02.2022

 The first polio vaccines were developed in the 1950s, and vaccination programs have drastically reduced case numbers since.
 In the 1980s, the estimated number of paralytic polio cases worldwide was more than 350,000 per year.
 By 2016, there were just 42, according to Our World in Data.

-Wild polio is a naturally occurring virus that circulates the population, whereas a small number of paralytic polio cases are caused by the oral polio vaccine.
+Wild polio is a naturally occuring virus that circulates the population, whereas a small number of paralytic polio cases are caused by the oral polio vaccine.

 This oral vaccine is still used in some regions because it is cheap and doesn't require a cold chain, which can be difficult to facilitate in some countries, said Stonehouse.